 7. Greenhill Recreation Park to Mount Lofty via Chambers Gully

-Take in the views across Adelaide from the quiet Greenhill Recreation Park before heading through picturesque Cleland Conservation Park before reaching Mount Lofty Summit.
+Take in the views across Adelaide from the quiet Greenhill Recreation Park before heading through picturesque Cleland National Park before reaching Mount Lofty Summit.

 Enjoy the cool sanctuary of Chambers Gully, listen to the sound of cockatoos and spot butterflies and bandicoots along a track fringed with ferns.